 Adam has a master's degree in history.

-On September 11, 2001, Islamic terrorists, with the support and funding of the renowned terrorist organization Al-Qaeda, attacked the United States.
+On September 11, 2001, terrorists from several Middle Eastern countries, with the support and funding of the renowned terrorist organization Al-Qaeda, attacked the United States.
 The assault on the nation was unconventional in nature.
 Instead of a military invasion, terrorists hijacked four aircraft and used them as projectiles.
 The first aircraft struck the North Tower of the World Trade Center facility in New York City at 8:45 a.m.
 Then, just shortly after 9 a.m., a second plane barreled into the World Trade Center's South Tower.
 It immediately became apparent that the United States was under attack.

 Two additional incidents occurred in Washington, D.C., and in western Pennsylvania.
 In Washington, terrorists used a third plane to assault the Pentagon at 9:45 a.m.
 In Pennsylvania, hijackers commandeered a fourth plane, but, thanks to a valiant effort from several passengers and crew members, the aircraft crash landed into a field instead of another significant target.